vojtechruz/vojtechruzicka-blog/src/posts/java-10-var-local-variable-type-inference-jep-286/index.md

 ### val not included

 In most of other statically typed languages, the Local Variable Inference is already a thing.
 Java is, as always, late to the party.
 On JVM, both Kotlin and Scala support it and both in a different way than Java.
 Instead of just var, they provide two options - var and val.
-Var is meant for variables, which can be reassigned, val for those that not (it is the equivalent of Java\'s final keyword).
+Var is meant for variables, which can be reassigned, val for those that not (it is the equivalent of Java's final keyword).

 Why does not Java offer the same?
 Actually, when the JEP-286 was discussed, there were both variants on the table.
-There was a [survey ](https://www.surveymonkey.com/results/SM-FLWGS5PW/)with about 2500 respondents, which was supposed to gather preferences on which option should be chosen.
+There was a [survey](https://www.surveymonkey.com/results/SM-FLWGS5PW/) with about 2500 respondents, which was supposed to gather preferences on which option should be chosen.
 Including some other naming conventions such as let or auto.

 While var + val variant was a clear winner by a number of votes (48% vs 23%), it was rejected in favor of var only.
 To [quote Brian Goetz](http://mail.openjdk.java.net/pipermail/platform-jep-discuss/2016-December/000066.html):

 > While it was not the most popular choice in the survey, it was
 > clearly the choice that the most people were OK with.
 Many hated
 > var/val; others hated var/let.
 Almost no one hated var-only.

 There are more reasons of course.
 One of them is a clash with final keyword.
 Val would basically mean *final var* leading to inconsistency of final keyword usage.
 For local variables, val would not be so important anyway as they are usually [effectively final](http://ilkinulas.github.io/programming/java/2016/03/27/effectively-final-java.html) anyway and immutability is much more important on field level than on method level, where each method is ideally very short.